bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 **Max Hillebrand:** 00:34:17

-Yeah, like, I mean, just general, like, it's a very broad question, but is it, so if we want to have the full TXO outset of all, like, of, but actually, we probably also want transaction IDs and stuff like this so basically we want the full transaction metadata blockchain thing for all `SegWit` and `Taproot` outputs yep and let's say we have I don't know 10,000 users or so and each of them has let's say, a thousand addresses or so.
+Yeah, like, I mean, just general, like, it's a very broad question, but is it, so if we want to have the full TXO set of all, like, of, but actually, we probably also want transaction IDs and stuff like this so basically we want the full transaction metadata blockchain thing for all `SegWit` and `Taproot` outputs yep and let's say we have I don't know 10,000 users or so and each of them has let's say, a thousand addresses or so.
 And this is still rather small scale, but is this completely crazy?

 **Samir Menon:** 00:35:03